SnekTech/caprice/interview_plan.md

 ### Family

 My family has three members, my father, my mother and me.
-My father works for the State Grid and my mother worked for the National textile mills.
+My father works for the State Grid and my mother worked for the National Textile Mills.
 They're both workers at the production line.
 In spare time, my father likes watching movies and my mother enjoys doing the square dance.
-They treated me not only as a son, but also as a friend, which I am really appreciate.
+They treated me not only as a son, but also as a friend, which I really appreciate.
 I respect my parents for their love and hard work, and I want to give them the best I can give with my own hands.
 I love my family.

 ### Hobby